msiegy/iosupgrade/README.md

 # iosupgrade
 iosupgrade is a work in progress.
 It features a collection of python scripts to help automate the image transfer and software upgrade process for IOS routers including the pre and post validation steps.
+Future versions will feature a single commandline tool.
 The collection uses Nornir, Napalm and Genie libraries.